Vyral/Ty-Leon-Guerrero-blog/_posts/2017-04-03-how-will-the-market-change-over-time.md

 {% include pullquote.html %}

-Whether you’re thinking about buying, selling, downsizing, moving up, or retiring, give us a call or send us an email. **We’ll do a personalized market evaluation**where we take a look at your individual property and give you an accurate estimate of what your home can sell for in the current market.
+Whether you’re thinking about buying, selling, downsizing, moving up, or retiring, give us a call or send us an email. **We’ll do a personalized market evaluation&nbsp;**where we take a look at your individual property and give you an accurate estimate of what your home can sell for in the current market.
 This will help you make a better, more informed decision.

 If you have any other questions in the meantime, don’t hesitate to reach out.
 We look forward to hearing from you soon!